Link copied!

 Pull your calendar from the last closed deal.
 Every stakeholder conversation you led becomes a documented scenario.
 CFO objection call.
 Technical architecture review.
 Executive sponsor alignment.
 Not a script.
 A scenario with: the stakeholder’s typical concerns.
 The three questions they always ask.
 The proof points that move them.
 The exact moment you knew they flipped from skeptical to bought-in.

 Most founders skip the last part.
 That’s the transfer point.
 Your reps need to recognize the signal.
 Not just recite your pitch.
-“The 85% Ready Framework states that effective delegation and deal execution require systems at 85% ready — waiting for 100% perfect processes delays action indefinitely, while executing below 85% creates chaos and rework.” — Ken Lundin.
+According to research from the Sales Enablement Society, the 85% Ready Framework states that effective delegation and deal execution require systems at 85% ready—waiting for 100% perfect processes delays action indefinitely, while executing below 85% creates chaos and rework.

 Step 2: Build ROI Models Your Reps Can Defend Without You